marcussacana/EscudeEditor/README.md

 # EscudeEditor
-A Tool to edit the Escude Bin packgets
+A Tool to edit the Escude Bin scripts and packgets

-Actuallly you can only read the Bin script (Temporarily)

 ## Note for devlopers: